riotkit-org/volume-syncing-controller/README.md

     envFromSecret:
         - ref: cloud-press-secret-envs

-    # optional
+    # Optional
-    # will generate a key, store it in `kind: Secret` and setup End-To-End encryption
+    # Will generate a key, store it in `kind: Secret` and setup End-To-End encryption
     # if existing secret exists and is valid, then will be reused
     automaticEncryption:
         enabled: true